carbon-language/carbon-lang/llvm/docs/TableGen/BackGuide.rst

 This document assumes that you have read the :doc:`TableGen Programmer's Reference <./ProgRef>`, which provides a detailed reference for coding TableGen source files.
-This document and the relevant Doxygen pages will be improved over time.
+This document and the data structure comments will be improved over time.

 Data Structures